Trump Begins Second Summit With Kim

 President Donald Trump and North Korea's leader Kim Jong-un have begun their high-profile second summit in Vietnam's capital, Hanoi.

-The pair shook hands for the media before heading to talks and dinner at the five-star Metropole hotel, reports the BBC.
-CNN adds President Trump departed the dinner at the Metropole Hotel.
-Trump left the hotel 1 hour and 42 minutes after the dinner began.
+The pair shook hands for the media before heading to talks and dinner at the five-star Metropole hotel, reports the

 The two will meet Thursday for extended bilateral meetings before Trump leaves in the evening for Washington.